 Yet, knowing your target audience is a job half done.
 In that sense, you need to familiarize yourself with your intended demographic based on their:

 Now all you need to do is deliver your message the right way.
 Duluth Trading knows who they want to sell this particular product to – men, visual creatures – and so, they don’t dilute the message by talking too much.
 They recreate a simple situation that is easy to relate to (Kind of what we are doing right now, isn’t it?).

 This is the approach you should adopt when doing your own version of digital marketing.
-Also, it’s just one example of how you can adjust the way you use language or tone of voice in your ads.
+Also, it’s just one example of how you can adjust the way you use language in your ads.

 The existence of visual language is not the absence of language in general.

 What’s more, certain groups in your target audience will appreciate it more than anything else.
 Do you know who I mean?

 Well, a beautiful picture will generally leave a good impression on anyone, but the younger population will definitely notice the absence of one.
 Members of Generation Z cannot imagine their day without photographing moments they want to share with others and have them join in on the celebration of something dear to their hearts.

 So, a sure-fire way to get into their good graces would be not to force them into reading long-winded descriptions of your products or explanations why they will like them but simply show them.

 This type of laziness in using language is glaringly obvious in the way both Millennials and Gen Z don’t really use full sentences or even entire words in everyday conversation.
 The quick pace of life dictates that people mostly communicate through IMs, which means they have limited time and space to convey the intended message.